-Saving the sample analysis output is slightly more complex.
-Clearly, there is a lot of sample output.
-Not all of it may be needed or desired in a saved form.
+Saving the sample analysis output is slightly more complex than simply viewing it.
+Clearly, there is a lot of sample output, and you may not want or need all of it in a saved form.
 To select what parts of the analysis output to save, select "Specify output contents..." from the File menu.